 To make sure the objects in your scene show up in this effect in the right order, you need to adjust the layers.

-For this effect, the texture on the second canvas should render after the rectangles on the first, so it's at the front.
+For this effect, the texture on the second canvas should render before the rectangles on the first, so it's at the front.

 To do this, select canvas1 in the Scene panel.
 In the Inspector, click the dropdown next to Layer and select Create New Layer.
 The second canvas and all the objects underneath it have now been assigned to this layer.